18F/18f.gsa.gov/_posts/2015-12-23-looking-back-2015-our-own-words.md

 “I thoroughly enjoyed helping agencies get their .gov domains hardcoded into browsers as secure.“ - **Eric Mill**

-![Snapshot of the first HSTS preloaded government domains.](/assets/blog/hsts/hsts-preload-list.png) _Since we wrote about it in February, 14 more i r.gov domains have been fully preloaded._
+![Snapshot of the first HSTS preloaded government domains.](/assets/blog/hsts/hsts-preload-list.png) _Since we wrote about it in February, 14 more.gov domains have been fully preloaded._

 ## Diversity Working Group